An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Introduction

-In Section \ref{sec-con-Rv}, we study the convergence of the Ritz value $\mu$.
-In Sections \ref{sec:R}--\ref{sec:RR}, we consider the convergence of the Ritz vector $\widetilde{x}$ and the refined Ritz vector $\widehat{x}$, respectively.
-In Section \ref{sec:bound}, we derive lower and upper bounds for $\sin\angle(\widetilde{x},\widehat{x})$.
-In Sections~\ref{sec:RR}--\ref{sec:bound}, we construct examples to illustrate our results.
-In Section~\ref{sec:concl}, we conclude the paper.
+In section \ref{sec-con-Rv}, we study the convergence of the Ritz value $\mu$.
+In sections \ref{sec:R}--\ref{sec:RR}, we consider the convergence of the Ritz vector $\widetilde{x}$ and the refined Ritz vector $\widehat{x}$, respectively.
+In section \ref{sec:bound}, we derive lower and upper bounds for $\sin\angle(\widetilde{x},\widehat{x})$.
+We construct examples to illustrate our results.
+In section~\ref{sec:concl}, we conclude the paper with further remarks.